uas-at-ucla/suas-2019/SETUP.md

    natively run Linux on your own machine.
 You will need to [disable secure boot](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) and [BitLocker](https://www.youtube.com/watch?v=RT-Acsx549c) before starting the video.
-It is strongly encouraged that you message on Slack if you have any confusions or are unsure of anything.
+It is strongly encouraged that you message us on Slack if there are any confusions.

 #### Windows Built-in Ubuntu Bash